 It looks random, but there is some thought involved.
 So let’s look into it.

 First, cut out your pattern for your project and gather some pieces of denim.
 When looking through all those swatches, put aside the ones that you like most and wish to use as the main focal points.
 For instance I like stonewashed parts, discoloured lines from back of knees, crinkles of all sorts and rips.
 Rips and hems are my favourite!

 Iron all your pieces.
 This will help you to judge the exact size of each piece and the look of it.

-From some unwanted fabric cut out shapes of your project pattern.
-Those will not be visible, they are just an extra layer to make the whole canvas stronger and they will also help you with laying the denim patchwork.
-So, cut fabric pattern shapes upon the paper pattern shapes but 1-2 cm larger – for seam allowance.
-Depending how strong you are planning for your canvas to be, you may be using different stuff, such as padding or interfacing of your choice.
+From some unwanted fabric cut out the pattern shapes of your project.
+Those will not be visible after, they are just an extra layer to make the whole canvas stronger and they will also help you with laying the crazy denim patchwork.
+So, cut fabric pattern shapes upon the paper pattern shapes but 1-2 cm larger – for seam allowances and levelling up.
+Depending how strong you are planning for your canvas to be, you may use different stuff, such as padding or interfacing of your choice.

 Decide for yourself where approximately your best pieces should go – in the middle, usually 🙂